awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/troubleshooting.md

 + **A GROUP BY clause uses multiple ROWTIME columns ** – You can specify only one ROWTIME column in the GROUP BY clause\.
 For more information, see [GROUP BY](http://docs.aws.amazon.com/kinesisanalytics/latest/sqlref/sql-reference-group-by-clause.html) and [ROWTIME](http://docs.aws.amazon.com/kinesisanalytics/latest/sqlref/sql-reference-rowtime.html) in the *Amazon Kinesis Data Analytics SQL Reference*\.
 + **One or more data types have an invalid casting ** – In this case, your code has an invalid implicit cast\.
 For example, you might be casting a `timestamp` to a `bigint` in your code\.
 + **A stream has the same name as a service reserved stream name ** – A stream can't have the same name as the service\-reserved stream `error_stream`\.

+## Application is Writing Errors to the Error Stream<a name="error-stream"></a>

+If your application is writing errors to the in\-application error stream, you can decode the value in the `DATA_ROW` field using standard libraries\.
+For more information about the error stream, see [Error Handling](error-handling.md)\.

 ## Insufficient Throughput or High MillisBehindLatest<a name="insufficient-throughput"></a>